 Anyone who has been convicted of a felony is banned by federal law from ever possessing “any firearm or ammunition.”
 Specifically a person “convicted in any court of a crime punishable by imprisonment for a term exceeding one year” cannot possess any firearm in any location.
 18 U.S.C.
 922(g) is the federal law that prohibits anyone ever convicted of any felony to ever possess any firearm either inside or outside of his home.
 The federal punishment for firearm possession by a felon is up to 10 years in prison.

-There are many other federal gun ownership restrictions.
+There are many other federal gun ownership restrictions, even for the best pellet gun you will need some paperwork.
 For example, a conviction for a misdemeanor Bureau of Alcohol Tobacco, Firearms and Explosives or any state misdemeanor conviction of domestic violence.
 These prohibitions are found in the Title 18 Section 922 of the United States Code.

 The Statutory Exception

 The law prohibiting gun ownership by a convicted felon has exceptions.
 There is specific statutory language providing that the federal prohibition on firearms possession by a felon does not apply to individuals who have had their civil rights restored by the state where the felony conviction occurred.

 18 U.S.C.
 921(a)(20) provides: